fargolo/AnalyticComb.jl/README.md

 ## Example

-This software can be used to solve problems such as Polya's problem of partitions with restricted summands (denumerants, see Flajolet & Sedgewick,p.
-43).
+This software can be used to solve problems such as Polya's problem of partitions with restricted summands ([^2]).
 What is the number of ways of giving change of 99 cents using pennies (1 cent), nickels (5 cents), dimes (10 cents) and quarters (25 cents)?

 ```
 julia> using AnalyticComb